Gay rights advocates in Alabama sue for right to marriage licenses

 But Roy Moore, the conservative chief justice of the Alabama Supreme Court, ordered state judges to defy Granade's ruling and uphold the state's gay marriage ban.

+"Those decisions regarded racial inequality and this is about an institution that had existed for hundreds and even thousands of years before the U.S. Constitution took effect," he said.

+Bentley did not immediately respond to a message left with a spokeswoman.

-Gay rights advocates said any order Granade issues arising from the hearing will apply specifically to Mobile but it could compel other judges to begin issuing licenses.
+In the case before Granade, gay rights advocates said any order she issues will apply specifically to Mobile but could compel other judges to begin issuing licenses.

 "We don't think it will be necessary to sue each of them, but we can if need arises," Shannon Minter, legal director of the National Center for Lesbian Rights, said in an email.
 The center is representing some of the plaintiffs.

-Most legal experts say the state judges will ultimately have little choice but to follow the federal court's ruling.
+Krotoszynski and other legal experts say Alabama judges will ultimately have little choice but to follow the federal court's ruling.

 (Reporting by Jonathan Kaminsky in New Orleans; Editing by Colleen Jenkins, Sandra Maler and Eric Beech)